Protected nature areas

 There are 20 National Landscapes in the Netherlands, each with its own unique combination of cultural heritage and nature.
 People live, work, do business and enjoy leisure activities in National Landscapes.

-Some 10% (360,000 hectares) of the Netherlands consists of woodland, which is protected under the Forestry Act.
+Some 10% (360,000 hectares) of the Netherlands consists of woodland, which is protected under the Nature Conservation Act.

 The Netherlands has over a million hectares of wetlands, including marshland, fens, peat bogs and lakes.
 They include the Waddenzee, the IJsselmeer region and the Biesbosch wetland.
 Wetlands are protected under the Ramsar Convention.
-They are also Natura 2000 areas, and are therefore protected under the Nature Conservancy Act 1998.
+They are also Natura 2000 areas, and are therefore protected under the Nature Conservancy Act.

 The landscape and wildlife of the Waddenzee are protected under the Ramsar Convention.
 The area is also protected under European legislation, including the Birds Directive, the Habitats Directive (Natura 2000) and the Water Framework Directive.
 The Wadden Sea is also part of the NEN, and is a UNESCO World Heritage Site.
 The dunes on the islands of Texel and Schiermonnikoog in the Wadden Sea are National Parks.